akp1989/fabric-ca/README.md

 Now the steps for bootstrapping the TLS CA server and registering the TLS id's for all the nodes are completed

+## Using RootServer (so that orgca will be an intermediate server)
+If we are using a root CA server then the organizational CA-Server can be an intermediate server

+Refer the path ./RootCA/Server for the configuration file to start any Root CA server

 ## Organizational CA server setup

 For each organization a unique CA server will be setup.
 The same set of steps will be followed for each and every organizational peers (both orderer and peers)